matpatz/iy-library/README.md

 # Everything was ai generated
-Can Someone else make this, preferabbly more accurate (my agents stupid) and without ai
+Can Someone else make this, preferably more accurate (my agents stupid) and without ai
 # Infinite Yield

 The best command line script for roblox.